moorepants/eme185/content/pages/reports.rst

 The project proposal should address the following things:

+Context and Background
+   Here, you should introduce your problem in context with respect to your sponsor's work, their broader goals, society, and contemporary issues.
 Mission Statement
    State and define your problem and objectives as clearly as you can.
 If your proposal deals with the smaller component of a larger problem, discuss your